yursha/howtos/knowledge.md

-- something which is easily discoverable thru search engine doesn't need to be persisted.
+- something which is easily discoverable thru search engine doesn't need to be saved.

 # Resources
 1. ultimate
     1. source code
+1. well-rounded
+    1. books (give the broadest outlook at the topic)
 1. main
     1. specifications
     1. manuals